How To Keep Garlic Powder From Getting Hard

-Whether you are using it to help marinate your steak or in a delicious spaghetti bolognese, garlic powder is one of the best things to have in your kitchen.
+Garlic powder is one of the best things to have in your kitchen.
 However, it does seem to harden up easily.
-Have you wondered, why does garlic powder get hard?
+As a Certified Health Coach, I conduct pantry makeovers which sometimes includes food storage.
+This is a topic I discuss.
+Have you wondered how to keep garlic powder from getting hard?

 - Exposure to moisture.

 - Keeping the garlic powder for too long.